browserengineering/book/book/graphics.md

 -   The desktop environment tells the program about clicks and key presses, and the program responds and redraws its window.

-[^sixty-hertz]: Most screens today have a refresh rate of 60Hz, and that is generally considered fast enough to look smooth.
+[^sixty-hertz]: Most screens today have a refresh rate of 60 Hz, and that is generally considered fast enough to look smooth.
 However, new hardware is increasingly appearing with higher refresh rates, such as 120Hz.
 It's not yet clear if browsers can be made that fast.
 Some